 Born in Peking, China in April 1904, Francis Claud Cockburn (pronounced COE-burn) was a British journalist and Soviet agent who edited and wrote a famous newsletter called The Week.
-Himself the son of a British diplomat, Cockburn fathered three journalists who have continued to spread his Communist values into the 21st Century: (a) His son Patrick since 1979 has been a Middle East correspondent for Britain’s Financial Times and the leftwing The Independent; (b) Andrew, who is also a writer and has produced a documentary on Iraq for the Public Broadcasting Service, lives in Washington, DC with radical journalist and filmmaker wife Leslie Cockburn; and (c) Alexander Cockburn writes books and articles, and since 1996 has co-edited CounterPunch, for which his brother Andrew is also a contributor.
+Himself the son of a British diplomat, Cockburn fathered three journalists who have continued to spread his Communist values into the 21st Century: (a) His son Patrick since 1979 has been a Middle East correspondent for Britain’s Financial Times and the leftwing The Independent; (b) Andrew, who is also a writer and has produced a documentary on Iraq for the Public Broadcasting Service, lives in Washington, DC with radical journalist and filmmaker wife Leslie Cockburn; and (c) Alexander Cockburn who wrote books and articles, and had co-edited CounterPunch from 1994-2012, for which his brother Andrew had also been a contributor.

 After earning a degree from Oxford University, Claud Cockburn took a job as a journalist with the British newspaper The Times, working as a foreign correspondent in Germany and the United States before resigning in 1933 to establish The Week.